Skip to content

 Types of Gauges in India

-In India the following gauges are used:
+In Indian railway, the following gauges are used:

 • a) Standard Gauge or Broad Gauge – Gauge width 1.676 m.